 A suburban family discovers that the basement of their house contains a door that leads to the bizarre Sixth Dimension.
-After the family’s curious daughter, Frenchy Hercules (Marie-Pascale Elfman), falls through the door, members of the Hercules family, and Frenchy’s best friend Squeezit Henderson (Matthew Bright), embark on a rescue mission.
+After the family’s curious daughter, Frenchy Hercules (Marie-Pascale Elfman, Hot Tomorrows), falls through the door, members of the Hercules family, and Frenchy’s best friend Squeezit Henderson (Matthew Bright, Freeway), embark on a rescue mission.

 Reaction & Thoughts:

 Twisted, wickedly funny, irreverent musical for adults, the kind of thing that can’t be easily categorized.
-Deliberately cartoonish and hyperbolic, Forbidden Zone is an outrageously subversive sing-along for people who claim to have seen everything — you don’t know whether to laugh, scream or run away in disgust.
-But there’s method in madness.
-The production design is imaginative, the songs are fun, and the performances are a hoot.
+Deliberately cartoonish, Forbidden Zone is an outrageously subversive sing-along for people who claim to have seen everything — you don’t know whether to laugh, scream or run away in disgust.

-Mostly known for writing The Simpsons theme song, the younger Elfman wrote the film’s music score.
+Mostly known for writing The Simpsons theme and his work for director Tim Burton (Beetlejuice and Batman), the younger Elfman wrote the film’s music score.
 He also plays “The Devil.”
-Elfman has a great singing voice, something he would later demonstrate as voice of Jack in The Nightmare Before Christmas, and he has the movie’s best musical number, the hilarious “Squeezit The Moocher (Minnie The Moocher).”
-Elfman also sings the title song (with The Mystic Knights of the Oingo Boingo).
-Three of my other favorites songs are “Queen’s Revenge,” “Pico and Sepulveda” and “Alphabet Song.”
+Elfman has a great singing voice, something he would later demonstrate as Jack’s singing voice in The Nightmare Before Christmas.

 Conclusions & Final Thoughts:

-Forbidden Zone is crude and offensive, but a lot of fun in the right state of mind.
+Forbidden Zone is crude and offensive, but a lot of fun.
 I watched the color version.
-Originally shot in B&W, Forbidden Zone was later colorized under director Elfman’s supervision.
+Originally shot in B&W, the film was later colorized under director Elfman’s supervision.
 It seems that Elfman wanted all along to artificially add color in order to create a specific look.
 In other words, the color version IS the director’s preferred version.
-The film’s animation was created by artist John Muto (Strange Invaders and Night of the Comet).
+The film’s animation was created by artist John Muto.
 Color, 74 minutes, Rated R.